The Virginian (novel)

-The Virginian: A Horseman of the Plains is a 1902 novel by American author Owen Wister, set in Wyoming Territory during the 1880s.
-Detailing the life of a cowboy on a cattle ranch, the novel was a landmark in the evolution of the western genre, as distinguished from earlier short stories and pulp dime novels.
+The Virginian: A Horseman of the Plains is a 1902 Wild West and cowboy novel by American author Owen Wister, set in Wyoming Territory during the 1880s.
+Detailing the life of a cowboy on a cattle ranch, the novel was a landmark in the evolution of the Western genre, as distinguished from earlier short stories and pulp dime novels.
 The Virginian paved the way for westerns by authors such as Zane Grey, Max Brand, Louis L'Amour, and others.
 The novel was adapted from several short stories published in Harper's Magazine and The Saturday Evening Post between November 1893 and May 1902.

 Fictional character

 The Virginian is a ranch hand at the Sunk Creek Ranch, located outside of Medicine Bow, Wyoming.
 His friend Steve calls him "Jeff" presumably after Jefferson Davis, but he is always referred to as the Virginian, and no name is mentioned throughout the story.
-He is described as a tall, dark, slim, young giant, with a kind, deep personality.
+He is described as a tall, dark, slim, young giant, showing personality traits such as humility, kindness, valor, and chivalry.
 At first, he is only a cowboy, but halfway through the book, he is signed on as the full-time foreman.
 He is Judge Henry's most trusted worker.
 Several times throughout the book, he is offered the chance to run down his enemy, Trampas, behind his back, but each time he refuses the temptation, until Trampas challenges the Virginian to a duel.
-It is made clear that he will not use his official position as foreman to crush any of his employees.
+It is made clear that he will not use his official position as foreman to oppress any of his employees.
 One of the main plots is the Virginian's ongoing romance with the newly appointed "schoolmarm" of Bear Creek School, Miss Molly Stark Wood.
 Being from the East, she is not used to the wild West, and the Virginian is a perfect gentleman to her, intending to make her "love him before we get through."